 1 can of organic chickpeas (I choose organic because the ingredients are usually just chickpeas, water and salt.
 I have purchased other chickpea cans in the past that have a bunch of added ingredients your body doesn’t need)

-1 can of coconut cream (you will just need the cream in the can and you can store the liquid in the fridge to use at a later date)
+1 can of coconut cream (you will just need the cream in the can and you can store the liquid for smoothies at a later date)

 3 - 5 stalks of green onion